The GPHF-Minilab™ - Protection Against Counterfeit Medicines

 GPHF-Minilabs contain the essential lab ware and chemicals, as well as secondary standards for reference purposes.
 Supplies include sufficient quantities in order to perform about 1000 assays while ensuring that the total material costs for one test run do not exceed two Euros.

-Two heavy-duty suitcases contain the essential components - a full range of glassware for sample extraction, preparation, pipetting and spotting, high performance chromatographic plates, developing and detection chambers, electronic pocket balance, UV lamps with different wavelengths, a hot plate, a spirit lamp, test tubes and calliper rules.
+A heavy-duty suitcase contains the essential components - a full range of glassware for sample extraction, preparation, pipetting and spotting, high performance chromatographic plates, developing and detection chambers, electronic pocket balance, UV lamps with different wavelengths, a hot plate and calliper rules.
 Even pens and pencils are included.

-Of particular importance is a full collection of secondary reference standards for more than sixty active ingredients and a set of manuals providing simple operation procedures.
+Of particular importance is a full collection of secondary reference standards for currently 85 active ingredients and a set of manuals providing simple operation procedures.
 Written in a non-scientific format and rich in illustrations, the manuals read more like a cooking recipe than an instruction booklet.
 They are also available in French and Spanish.

 Succesful Networking and Minilab Use

-Additional Minilab project support comes from bilateral development programmes in Great Britain (MeTA, PATHS2), Switzerland (SCIH, INESS), Belgium (BTC) and Germany (GIZ).
-Faith-based and private non-governmental organisations , for example CordAid in the Netherlands, Action Damien in Belgium and some others in Germany (DIFÄM, MMI, Action Medeor, Doctors for Developing Countries) partly complement the engagement of public institutions to combat counterfeit medicines and are employing GPHF-Minilabs for due diligent drug quality control within their Ecumenical Pharmaceutical Network (EPN) for own health services and partner hospitals as beneficiaries.
+Additional Minilab project support comes from bilateral development programmes in Great Britain (MeTA, PATHS2), Switzerland (SCIH), Belgium (BTC) and Germany (GIZ).
+Faith-based and private non-governmental organisations , for example CordAid in the Netherlands, Action Damien in Belgium and some others in Germany (DIFÄM, MMI, Action Medeor, German Doctors) partly complement the engagement of public institutions to combat counterfeit medicines and are employing GPHF-Minilabs for due diligent drug quality control within their Ecumenical Pharmaceutical Network (EPN) for own health services and partner hospitals as beneficiaries.

 Other Minilab users are, for example, public drug procurement agencies and faith-based drug supply organisations in Nicaragua and Bolivia, medicines regulation authorities in Indonesia and Papua New Guinea, consumer protection institutions in India and Pakistan, diocesan hospitals in Ghana and Cameroon, scientific societies and business institutions in Laos and Thailand as well as the Bill and Melinda Gates Foundation (BMGF) in cooperation with the London School of Hygiene and Tropical Medicine (LSHTM) for rolling back malaria projects in East Africa.

-Overall, 600 Minilabs have been supplied across 80 countries out of which Cambodia, Laos, Vietnam, Madagascar, Nigeria and Tanzania adopted the technology for post-marketing antimalarial drug quality monitoring already.
+Overall, more than 800 Minilabs have been supplied across 95 countries out of which Cambodia, Laos, Vietnam, Madagascar, Nigeria and Tanzania adopted the technology for post-marketing antimalarial drug quality monitoring already.